mit-plv/fiat-crypto/README.md

 --------------------------

 The Coq development builds binary compilers that generate code using some implementation strategy.
-The parameters (modulus, hardware multiplication input bitwidth, etc.) are are specified on the command line of the compiler.
+The parameters (modulus, hardware multiplication input bitwidth, etc.) are specified on the command line of the compiler.
 The generated C code is written to standard output.

 A collection of C files for popular curves can be made with